-- 1. Situation Reports Situation reports are brief, one to two-page updates on the progress of the emergency response.
+1. Situation Reports- Situation reports are brief, one to two-page updates on the progress of the emergency response.
 Situation reports should be compiled within the CDEOC and approved by the Director at the end of each day during a response.
-The CDEOC Director will then share this with the Governor's Disaster Committee and the Governor.
-The CDEOC Director should also share the situation report with OEEM.
-For slow onset disasters such as droughts, situation reports can be submitted on a revised time schedule, such as once per week, or on an as needed basis. - 2.
-State Action Plans and Budgets The State Action Plan and Budget is the result of the sector based damage assessments.
+The CDEOC Director should also share the situation report with DECEM.
+For slow onset disaster such as droughts, situation reports can be submitted on a revised time schedule, such as once per week, or on an as needed basis.

+2. State Action Plans and Budgets- The State Action Plan and Budget is the result of the sectorbased damage assessments.
 Assessment teams submit written reports of damages to the CDEOC Director.
-The CDEOC Director and the SDCT will then create an action plan for both the immediate response and long-term recovery.
-The purpose of the State Action Plan is to clearly state the damages, how the state would like to address them, cost out the expenses, and clearly mark what has already been conducted.
+The CDEOC Director and the SDCT will then create an action plan for both the immediate and long-term recovery.
+The purpose of the State Action Plan is to clearly mark what has already been conducted.
 The State Action Plan and Budget can then be submitted to FSM national government, partner organizations, and foreign governments (through FSM national) to support requests for assistance.